How Belief Works

 Our apparent experience of degrees of belief

 As I said in the introduction, it can seem obvious that we experience different degrees of belief.
 For example, it can seem obvious that our belief that we’re eating an apple is stronger than our belief that it’ll rain tomorrow.
-But our apparent experience of a degree of belief of claim X is actually our experience of either our belief about the probability of X's content or our level of confidence in X.
+But our apparent experience of a degree of belief of claim X is actually our experience of either our belief about the probability of the content of X or our level of confidence in X.

 In the example, our apparent experience of a maximum degree of belief that we’re eating an apple will actually be either our belief that it's certain that we're eating an apple – that is, our belief not of the claim I'm eating an apple, but of the claim It's certain that I'm eating an appleor the maximum level of confidence, certainty, that we're eating an apple.
 And, separately from this mental state, we'll experience believing that we're eating an apple.